search the site

 What makes someone a Moral Hero?

 A Moral Hero is not a hero of accident or impulse (such as a firefighter in a burning building, or someone jumping in the way of a bus to protect another).
-A Moral Hero must have intentionally, and selflessly upheld a moral virtue, such as kindness, patience, justice, compassion, love, or peace. knowing of the full risks and consequences of their actions.
+A Moral Hero must have intentionally, and selflessly upheld a moral virtue, such as kindness, patience, justice, compassion, love, or peace, while knowing of the full risks and consequences of their actions.
 We have seen this in civil rights movements, democracy movements, peace movements and individual acts of kindness.
-They are not perfect humans, without blemish or errors.
+Moral Heroes are not perfect humans, without blemish or errors.
 They may not have achieved their goal while alive, but they must have made a heroic effort to do so.
 They may not have spent their entire life as a Hero, or even been popular at all.
 However, if their single deed is great enough to inspire us to a higher standard of community, then they are a Moral Hero.

 Why do we need heroes?